-Axis works to the industry recognised ‘Work Stages’ that the RIBA produces and we can deliver either a specific stage, a combination of them or provide a full service from inception to completion.
+We work within the industry-recognised ‘Work Stages’ RIBA (our governing body) produces.
+We can deliver either a specific Stage, a combination of them or provide a full service from inception to completion.
 The Work Stages divide a project into discrete parts to provide consistency across multiple projects.

-Each project is unique and each Work Stage is dependent on the particular procurement route (eg. Traditional or Design and Build), therefore please contact us if you would like more information in relation to your particular project.
+Each project is unique, and each Work Stage depends on the particular procurement route (e.g. Traditional or Design & Build); therefore, please get in touch with our Hampshire-based team if you want more information about your specific project.

 Below is a brief description of each work stage from the RIBA Plan of Work 2013:

 Stage 0 – Strategic Definition

 Initial appraisal of a project to identify strategic objectives prior to the creation of a detailed brief.
 Such as site acquisition, financial viability of projects and setting overall project timescales.

 This stage prepares for the project and forms the brief that will guide the rest of the project.